 Forms work in theory.
 However, once someone has filled out a form, they’re immediately free to surf the internet to find other possible solutions.
 As a marketer or sales rep, you want to capture leads when their interest has piqued.

 Another problem with forms is the painfully slow followup process.
 A study from Harvard Business Review showed that the average time it took a sales team to respond to an inbound B2B lead was 42 hours, which is quite a long wait.
+Our research indicates that we need to reduce lead response time dramatically, which is where Qualified's B2B live chat marketing software comes in.

 Real-time sales conversations aren’t just a nice idea.
 They actually result in higher conversion rates.
 That’s true for both B2B and B2C companies.